mysoultan/reference-architectures/aks/secure-baseline/README.md

 ### 4. Deploy your workload

-While the focus of this implementation is the infrastructure, without a workload deployed to the cluster it will be hard to see how these decisions come together to work as a reliable application platform for your business.
+Without a workload deployed to the cluster it will be hard to see how these decisions come together to work as a reliable application platform for your business.
 The deployment of this workload would typically follow a CI/CD pattern and may involve even more advanced deployment strategies (blue/green, etc).
 The following steps represent a manual deployment, suitable for illustration purposes of this infrastructure.

 * [ ] Just like the cluster, there are [workload prerequisites to address](./06-workload-prerequisites.md)
 * [ ] [Generate internal TLS certificate and deploy ingress solution](./07-secret-managment-and-ingress-controller.md)